 - Ask your colleagues if they have published in or are familiar with the publication.

 Think, Check, Submit also has a useful checklist you can use when assessing the quality of a publication venue.

 If you are in any doubt regarding the credentials of a particular journal or publishers, consult the Library for further advice.

-Below is an example of an email received from a journal listed on Beall's list of predatory publishers (specific details regarding the publication have been anonymised).
+Below is an example of an email received from a questionable publisher (specific details regarding the journal have been anonymised).
 The journal claims to have a Journal Impact factor of 1.315 but is not actually listed in the Journal Citation Reports database of impact factors.
 Such publishers may claim a journal is indexed in a particular database when it is not, so researchers are advised to check the database in question to verify these claims.